craftingcity/The-Known-World/Junie's Characters/Lunna, Paladin Werewolf.md

 That Monster in the basement took me underwater, but we fought valiantly and defeated the thing.
 We put the children to rest, and are talking about how we can travel while Annul is still maybe a problem, such as a cage, and silvered weapons.

-All is well in death-house.
+All is well in Rose's house.